 As we have just previously discussed, bites from geese have been reported many times and are confirmed to have the ability to even draw blood.
-Their “teeth” are incredibly hard and sharp and when used to attack a human or other animal can most definitely pack a painful punch.
+Their “teeth” are incredibly hard and sharp and when used to attack a human or another animal can most definitely pack a painful punch.

 It is a common misconception that geese are just larger ducks and that as such they will behave like ducks.
 However, geese are a very different species of bird especially when it comes to temperament and relative aggressiveness.

-Geese are bigger, stronger, tougher and alot more aggressive than their duck relatives.
+Geese are bigger, stronger, tougher, and a lot more aggressive than their duck relatives.

 Get too close to a group of them or wander too close to one of their nests and they will almost definitely chase you down with a parade of oddly terrifying snakelike hisses.
 Let them get too close and if they have been provoked they may deliver a painful bite to really drive the point home.